 As we can see, over-watering can turn a green lawn into a browner one.
 For tips on how to make sure that you don’t over-water your grass.

 Mowing your lawn is an essential part of lawn care however failing to look after your lawnmower can cause parts of your grass to turn brown.

 One of the main reasons for this is using a lawnmower with blunt blades.
 Although a lawnmower with blunt blades will “cut” your grass, the way that it is doing this is by ripping the grass blades rather than slicing through them.
 As the mower rips through the blades, it will leave wounds on the grass.

 After a day or two, these wounds will dry out and leave a partially brown and green grass blade.
 Inspect your lawn a couple of times every growing season to see if your grass is affected by this.
 If it looks like your lawnmower blades are in need of sharpening, you should be able to remove them by simply unscrewing the bolt that attaches them to the underside of your mower.
-Take these to a local hardware store or key cutter to get these sharpened.
+Take these to a local hardware store or key cutter to get them sharpened.

 Important – remember to double-check that you have securely reattached the mower blades once they have been sharpened.

 It’s recommended that you should re-sharpen your mower blades once a year, preferably in the spring or early summer.

 Lawns with brown patches underneath the top level of grass can be a sign that the lawn contains weak plants that require food to boost its overall health.

 One sure way of increasing the nutritional value of the lawn is to apply fertilizer.
 A weak grass plant is a sign that the root structure is short in length and has a thin consistency.